-The Authority maintains two individual governmental funds.
-Information is presented separately in the governmental fund financial statements for the General Fund and County of Henrico Fund, each of which is considered a major fund.
+The Authority maintains an individual governmental fund.
+Information is presented separately in the governmental fund financial statement for the General Fund which is considered a major fund.

-The Authority adopts an annual appropriated budget for its governmental funds.
-Budgetary comparison statements have been provided for the General Fund and County of Henrico Fund to demonstrate compliance with this budget.
+The Authority adopts an annual appropriated budget for its governmental fund.
+A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.

-The basic governmental funds' financial statements can be found on pages 11-14 of this report.
+The basic governmental fund financial statements can be found on pages 12-14 of this report.